uday-kathari/general-guidelines-labs-project-builders/README.md

 :::
 If you forked someone's project, you will be able to push your code (this is called _making pull request_, and we will be talking about it soon) so the owner of the original project can check it and if they find it useful, use it.

-**During your Ironhack journey, you have to fork each lab to be able to submit it.
-This way, your TAs, and instructors will be able to check your work and give you feedback.**
+**During your ProGrad journey, you have to fork each lab to be able to submit it.
+This way, your mentors, and instructors will be able to check your work and give you feedback.**

 ### How to fork?

-<small>All the examples will be related to your Ironhack journey, and they will point to the [`ironhack-labs`](https://github.com/ironhack-labs) GitHub organization. </small>
+<small>All the examples will be related to your ProGrad journey, and they will point to the [`FACEPrep-ProGrad`](https://github.com/FACEPrep-ProGrad
+) GitHub organization. </small>

 Navigate to the repository you want to fork.
-Let's take an example of the prework [HTML exercise](https://github.com/ironhack-labs/lab-html-exercise).
+Let's take an example of the prework [HTML exercise](https://github.com/FACEPrep-ProGrad/project-builder-html-css-npm).

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_926952599ca89301b826696c209fd338.png)